-Here are the best bourbon cocktails that make the best of this popular whiskey!
-These bourbon drinks work for summer, winter, and every time in between.
+Here are the best bourbon cocktails for using this popular whiskey!
+These drinks work for summer, winter, and every time in between.

-Here at A Couple Cooks, we prefer bourbon in most of our Classic Cocktails instead of rye whiskey, because of its smooth and sweet flavor.
-Here’s our list of best whiskey cocktails using bourbon!
-They include classics like the Whiskey Sour and Old Fashioned and unique drinks like the Gold Rush or Bourbon Berry Smash.
+Here at A Couple Cooks, we prefer bourbon in most of our classic cocktails instead of rye whiskey, because of its smooth and sweet flavor.
+Below is our list of best whiskey cocktails using bourbon, with classic like the Whiskey Sour and Old Fashioned and unique drinks like the Gold Rush or Bourbon Berry Smash.
 (Prefer browsing by season?
 Try our top Summer Bourbon Cocktails or Fall Bourbon Cocktails.

 The Bourbon Sour is one of the best known bourbon cocktails there is!
 Also known as the Whiskey Sour, it's balanced and sweet tart, complementing bourbon with the acidity of lemon and the sweetness of simple syrup.
 This version uses maple syrup to add a nuanced flavor.
 Also try an egg white foam topping to make a Boston Sour.